Zarembochka/stage1/typescript-essentials/TypeScript-essentials.md

 ## Reflections:

 1. **Getting Started with TypeScript**: TypeScript is a superset of JavaScript.
 The core feature of TypeScript is its type system.
 I can write a code in TypeScript, but then I need to compile a code into JavaScript.
    In this module I learned:
     - how to install Typescript
     - how to generate tsconfig file
     - how to compile .ts files to .js
 2. **Declare Variable Types in TypeScript**: I need to declare a type for variables.
 I can do it with explicit type annotations or implicit type inference.
 There are new data types in TypeScript: enum (set of values), any (any JavaScript value with no constraints), unknown (type-safe counterpart of any), tuples (an array with a specific number of elements of one or more types.).
 In TypeScript I can use union and intersection types.
+   In this module I learned:

+    - types:
+        - primitives types: boolean, number, bigint, string
+        - any
+        - enum
+        - unknown
+        - void
+        - tuples
+        - null
+        - undefined
+    - type assertion
+    - type guards
+    - union and intersection types
+    - collection types

 3. **Implement Interfaces in TypeScript**: An interface contains the names of all the properties, along with their types.
 It also includes the signature for functions along with the type of arguments and return type.
 A class or function can implement an interface to define the implementation of the properties as defined in that interface.
 The key difference between interfaces and type aliases is that a type alias cannot be reopened to add new properties, whereas an interface can always be extended.
 In addition, only a union or tuple can be described using a type alias.
 4. **Develop Typed Functions in TypeScript**: In TypeScript I need to type parameters and return values for functions.
 All parameters are required in TypeScript unless otherwise specified.
 I can define optional parameters by appending a question mark (?) to the end of the parameter name.
 I can can also assign default values to optional parameters.
 I can use rest parameters.
 I can define function types or interfaces and then use them when creating my functions.
 5. **Declare and Instantiate Classes in TypeScript**: In TypeScript the components od a class are properties, constructor, accessors and methods.
 All class members are public, by default.
 In TypeScript, I can control the visibility of class members by adding the public, private, or protected keyword before the member name.
 In addition, properties can be made readonly by using the readonly modifier.
 I can extend a class and override a methods.
 I can use an interface to ensure class instance shape.
 The key difference between interfaces and classes is that classes allow you to define implementation details.